Getting started with LoadGen End-to-End Monitoring Cloud

 Step 4: Workload

 In the next step, you can select the workload to use in your monitoring sessions.
 You can either use the default LoadGen End-to-End Monitoring workload (read more about this workload in this article) or create your own workload with the LoadGen Studio.
+Read more about setting up Workloads in End-to-End Monitoring in this article.

 Step 5: Schedule